 .Festa Nª Srª da Nazaré | Montengrão | 2012

 .1000 Diabos à Solta | Vinhais | 2019

 .Casino da Figueira da Foz | 2013

 The band’s concept is based on a permanent dialogue between ancient and contemporary music.
 The timbres pertaining to antique instruments, such as the bagpipes, the hurdy-gurdy or the medieval vielle, blended with those of present-day instruments, such as the drums and the electric bass, allow a vast range of sound which work together for a common purpose.

-Following the Iberian cultural lineage determined by the fusion of Christian, Muslim and Jewish societies, Albaluna present an ensemble act, appropriate for places of worship (churches, synagogues, mosques), museums, theatres, among others.
+Following the Iberian cultural lineage determined by the fusion of Christian, Muslim and Jewish societies and the music pertaining to the ancient Silk Road, Albaluna present an ensemble act called Orient Express, appropriate for places of worship (churches, synagogues, mosques), museums, theatres, among others.
 The historical and ethnocultural influences of the group revealed this chamber concert, which brings both oriental and occidental influences together.

 This project embraces age-old traditions, profoundly engraved in the history of a culture which, albeit heterogeneous and separated by geographic, political, and religious frontiers, reveals common traits and habits.